-- i.
-An encroachment of five (5) feet or less into a Side or Rear Setback as shown on the approved development plan, provided such setback abuts property having the same or similar use, as determined by the Zoning Inspector.
-(Changes to the Right-of-Way setbacks have more impact on utilities and the overall design intent of this Article and shall be considered a major amendment.) - ii.
-An increase of no more than five (5) percent of the lot coverage provided on the approved development plan. - iii.
-An increase of no more than five (5) feet in the maximum building height as shown on the approved development plan. - iv.
+- 1. An encroachment of five (5) feet or less into a Side or Rear Setback as shown on the approved development plan, provided such setback abuts property having the same or similar use, as determined by the Zoning Inspector.
+(Changes to the Right-of-Way setbacks have more impact to utilities and the overall design intent of this Article and shall be considered a major amendment.) - 2.
+An increase of no more than five (5) percent of the lot coverage provided on the approved development plan.

+- 3. An increase of no more than five (5) feet in the maximum building height as shown on the approved development plan. - 4.
 Like for like adjustments to specified building materials.

-Anyone aggrieved by the Zoning Inspector's decision on a proposed minor amendment may appeal said decision to the Board of Trustees within thirty (30) days of said decision by the Zoning Inspector.
-The Board of Trustees shall hear the appeal within thirty (30) days of receiving the appeal.
-The Board of Trustee's action is final and is subject to appeal through Chapter 2506 of the Ohio Revised Code.
+Anyone aggrieved by the Zoning Inspector's decision on a proposed minor amendment, may appeal said decision to the Board of Trustees within 30 days of said decision by the Zoning Inspector.
+The Board of Trustees shall hear said appeal within 30 days of receiving the appeal.
+The Board of Trustee's action is final and is subject to appeal through RC 2506.

-Section 14.11.D.14.b - Major Amendment: All other proposed amendments, other than the four (4) identified in Section 14.11.D.14.a above, shall be considered major amendments and must be approved by the Township Trustees after a public hearing.
+Section 14.05.D.11.b - Major Amendment: All other proposed amendments, other than the four (4) identified in 14.05.D.11.a above, shall be considered major amendments and must be approved by the Township Trustees after a public hearing.

-The Township Trustees shall schedule and hold a public hearing within thirty (30) days of receiving an application for a major amendment, providing notice of the public hearing where said modification will be considered.
-The purpose of the public hearing is to determine whether the owner(s) has made reasonable and diligent efforts toward the accomplishment of the original Development Plan, and that such amendment is consistent with the intent of Section 14.11.
+The Township Trustees shall schedule and hold a public hearing within thirty (30) days of receiving an application for a major amendment and provide notice of the public hearing where said modification will be considered.
+The purpose of the public hearing is to determine whether the owner(s) has made reasonable and diligent efforts toward the accomplishment of the original Development Plan, and that such amendment is consistent with the intent of Section 14.05.
 Notice shall be provided to the applicant and all owners within, contiguous to, and directly across the street from the property for which the amendment is proposed.
 Said notice shall be given by regular first-class mail sent no less than (10) days prior to the public hearing.
 The notice shall be mailed to the addresses of those owners as they appear on the County Auditor's current tax list.
 The failure of delivery of said notice shall not invalidate any action the Township Trustees may take on the request.
 The Township Trustees shall render a decision on the proposed amendment at the conclusion of the public hearing.
-The Township Trustee's decision on the amendment is administrative in nature and is subject to appeal in accordance with Chapter 2506 of the Ohio Revised Code.
+The Township Trustee's decision on the amendment is administrative in nature and is subject to appeal in accordance with RC 2506.

-Section 14.11.D.14.c - Any minor or major modification that is approved shall apply only to the proposed Development Plan for which the amendment application has been submitted and shall not apply to the entire NWIOD.
+Section 14.05.D.11.c - Any minor or major modification that is approved shall apply only to the proposed Development Plan for which the amendment application has been submitted and shall not apply to the entire WCOD.

-Section 14.11.D.14.d - A request to approve a use that is not listed as a permitted use in the Subarea, and that is not otherwise permitted in this overlay shall not be considered an amendment and shall follow the statutory rezoning process to determine if such use should be added to the Subarea text.
+Section 14.05.D.11.d - A request to approve a use that is not listed as a permitted use in the Subarea, and that is not otherwise permitted in this overlay shall not be considered an amendment and shall follow the statutory rezoning process to determine if such use should be added to the Subarea text.